bcorporaal/the-manual/hosting-guidelines.md

 You can also consider the option to bring in an external speaker.
 Perhaps you have a client or somebody you know who can present something.
 If you are looking for options I can help as well.

-## Workshops
+### Workshops
 Organizing a small workshop related to the topic is a nice addition too.
 It makes for a more dynamic evening and allows the attendees to apply what they just learned.
 Just keep it simple and don't expect the results to be too serious.
 Also keep in mind what to do with the result.
 Having each team present them will take a long time.
 On the other hand not presenting them can also be a bit of a let down.

-## Attendees
+### Attendees
 The number of attendees to be invited depends on the available space.
 In general it is between 40 and 60 people.
 Don't forget to invite your own employees, network and perhaps customers.
 They are welcome too of course.

 All the RSVP's are handled through the meetup.com page.
-If needed I can provide an up to date list of attendees on the day of the event.
+We can provide an up to date list of attendees on the day of the event.
 E-mail addresses of the attendees are not available for the host.

 ## To-do list
-Here are some things that have proven useful to put on your to-do list.
+Below are some things that have proven useful to put on your to-do list.

-### Planning the meetup (together with the UX Cocktail Hour organization)
+### Planning the meetup

+(together with the UX Cocktail Hour organization)
 - Pick a topic that fits both your organization and the UX Cocktail Hour
 - Find speakers to go with the topic - Is the perhaps a workshop possible to?
 - Determine the language for the evening.
 Dutch is our preference but English is no problem.